St Catherine's College, Oxford: Graduate building

 In 2017, Purcell Architects gained planning permission for a further extension at the college.
 The facilities aimed to resemble Jacobsen's original designs and was built on the college's last available development space.
 Purcell consulted with Stephen Hodder, who constructed the additional buildings on site during the 1994 and 2004 extensions, when designing the centre.
 The Ainsworth Graduate Centre is named in honor of Roger Ainsworth, the previous Master of the college.
 Construction started in July 2018, and was completed in 2019.
 The centre opened in March 2020 and includes seminar rooms and space for academic works.
 It also expanded graduate accommodation by creating three new staircases, which contain 78 single rooms with en-suite facilities and a new common room.
-This is in addition to 42 single rooms, with shared bathroom and cooking facilities, in St. Catherine's House, which is located off-site on Bath Street.
+This is in addition to 42 single rooms, with shared bathroom and cooking facilities, in St Catherine's House, which is off-site on Bath Street.